Skvare/civicrm-extension-plugin/README.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - CiviCRM

-*Make sure that you have a recent version of Composer!.*

 **CiviCRM is required for this plugin.**

 Put Skvare repository path in `composer.json` to locate this plugin under